Cross-Modality Neuroimage Synthesis: A Survey: Methods

 \subsubsection{Registration}

-Multi-modality neuroimage registration~\cite{Maes1997MultimodalityIR} is a traditional topic for medical image community.
-But utilizing cross-modality neuroimage synthesis for registration~\cite{Chen2022UnsupervisedMM,He2022NonfinitemodalityDA} is the upcoming trend.
-One representative example is given in ~\cite{Chen2022UnsupervisedMM}.
-Its architecture detail is shown in Fig.~\ref{fig:registration}.
+Multi-modality neuroimage registration~\cite{Maes1997MultimodalityIR} is a traditional topic for the medical imaging community.
+However, the upcoming trend is utilizing cross-modality neuroimage synthesis for registration~\cite{Chen2022UnsupervisedMM,He2022NonfinitemodalityDA}.
+One representative example is given in ~\cite{Chen2022UnsupervisedMM} and its architecture detail is shown in Fig.~\ref{fig:registration}.
 The model consists of two components.
-One is the registration network and the other is cross-modality synthesis network.
+One is the registration network, and the other is the cross-modality synthesis network.
 Both of them are jointly optimized.
 The source modality neuroimage is warped to align with the target image via the deformation field.
-Then the authors in~\cite{Chen2022UnsupervisedMM} propose a novel PatchNCE loss to preserve the shape information for the synthesis neuroimage.
-Furthermore, Chen~\textit{et al.}~\cite{Chen2022UnsupervisedMM} employs a pixel-wise reconstruction loss function to preserve the appearance of the synthesis neuroimage.
-In this case, the proposed model is able to optimize the generator and registration network simultaneously.
+Then, the authors propose a novel PatchNCE loss to preserve the shape information in the synthesized neuroimage.
+Furthermore, Chen~\textit{et al.}~\cite{Chen2022UnsupervisedMM} employ a pixel-wise reconstruction loss function to preserve the appearance of the synthesis neuroimage.
+In this case, the proposed model can simultaneously optimize the generator and the registration network.